BLCM/bl3mods/Apocalyptech/README.md

   Just what they sound like!
 Move faster.
 Also applies to Iron Bear and FL4K's pets.
 Have not yet tested how this interacts crouching, FFYL, ladders, etc.
-- `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
-All Standard-drop enemies will drop five items from the specified pool.

 ## Other mods